Battle of Aleppo (2012–2016): FSA Rebels

 Rebel groups such as the al-Nusra Front, the Levant Front and the Ahrar al-Sham established Sharia law in areas they controlled, imposing torture or other ill-treatment as punishment.
 The al-Nusra Front maintained a prison at the "fetid, trash-strewn basement" of the Aleppo Eye Hospital where the group was headquartered.
 At this prison, some people were held for years and subjected to repeated torture.
-Human rights activists, lawyers and journalists have been subjected to kidnappings.
+Human rights activists, aid workers, lawyers and journalists have been subjected to kidnappings for ransom.
 In 2015, Amnesty International warned that "non-state armed groups have engaged in abductions and hostage-taking, as well as the arbitrary detention, torture, and other mistreatment of prisoners in Aleppo".
 According to a 2016 Amnesty International report, some of the rebel groups in the city engaged in summary executions, in some cases in public, on the basis of "quasi-judicial institutions".
 The victims were captured soldiers, government officials, rival group members, as well as civilians.
 Russian General Staff Lieutenant General Viktor Poznikhir claimed that the Syrian government discovered several prisons in East Aleppo on 15 December 2016 used by the opposition to detain, torture and in some cases murder their opponents, including civilians that refused to fight.
 At the conclusion of the battle, Syrian state media claimed the Army had found the bodies of 21 executed civilians in rebel prisons, citing the head of Aleppo's forensic unit.
 The Russian defence ministry also claimed the execution of dozens of people by the rebels, some showing signs of torture.
 The pro-opposition activist group the SOHR confirmed bodies had been found in the streets but could not verify how they were killed.

-Denial of water and sanitation is considered a war crime.
+Denial of access to water and sanitation is considered a war crime.
 Water supplies in the city for tens of thousands of people were deliberately cut by the Jabhat al-Nusra group for several days in May 2014.
 Jaysh al-Islam also reportedly prohibited civilians from receiving food and supplies in one neighbourhood they controlled in December 2016.
 The rebel groups also hoarded food during the siege, allowing civilians to starve while they remained well-fed.